How to Improve Inventory Control: A Detailed Guide

 OK, if you’ve determined you need a small business POS system, next, consider 1) start-up and long-term costs and 2) features.

 Ultimately, you don’t want to pay for POS features you won’t use.
-And you don’t want to break the bank on expensive POS hardware, if a streamlined system will work.
+And you don’t want to break the bank on expensive POS hardware if a streamlined system works.

 To purchase a POS, you will need to cover these costs: